jatr/c-qwncr/README.md

 The awesome solution:
 ---

 A better way to handle this is to use a tool that does all this ugly and annoying logic for you.
-C-qwncr is that utility.
+C-qwncr is that tool.

 The two functions you need to be aware of are: